Foo Fighters announce UK tour dates for 2024

 — Foo Fighters (@foofighters) June 27, 2023

-The newly announced tour dates come shortly after the Foo Fighters played a not-so-secret set at Glastonbury this past weekend.
+The newly announced tour dates come shortly after Foo Fighters played a not-so-secret set at Glastonbury this past weekend.
 They were long rumoured to perform at the Pyramid Stage on Friday, being billed as The Churnups.

 Their Glasto set scored a four-star review from NME‘s Thomas Smith, who wrote: “Nine songs is what they have time for, the quickest, breeziest Foo Fighters gig of this scale in donkeys.
 It’s a rare sight: serious urgency underpins every song, particularly opener ‘All My Life’ and ‘No Son of Mine’.

-Even ‘Learn To Fly’ and ‘The Pretender’, the latter of which does get broken down and built back up, marching onwards along with pep and energy.”
+“Even ‘Learn To Fly’ and ‘The Pretender’, the latter of which does get broken down and built back up, marching onwards along with pep and energy.”

+The also saw Grohl’s daughter Violet join the band on stage for ‘Show Me How‘ – a cut from their recent album ‘But Here We Are‘ written for his late mother – and the band dedicate ‘My Hero’ to drummer Taylor Hawkins who died last year.

 Following that set, Foos frontman Dave Grohl would go on to perform two more times at the festival over the course of the weekend, joining The Pretenders and Johnny Marr onstage, and closing out Guns N’ Roses’ headlining set with ‘Paradise City’.